 Bonus Tip: Gellert Hill Hike

 Nature lovers can enjoy the great outdoors within the confines of the city, by following the footpath that heads up Gellert Hill.
-You can begin walking up the paved trail directly across from the entrance to the ever popular Gellert Spa.
+You can begin walking up the paved trail directly across from the entrance to the ever popular Gellert Spa (you can buy a skip the line ticket here if hitting the famous baths is a priority!).
 As you walk up, you can have a look at the Chapel in the Rock, a church carved directly into the rock face of Gellert hill.
 The hike goes up quickly, and visitors only need to allow about two hours to go up, have a rest, possibly take a look at the Citadella monument and come back down.
 Several lookout points along the way provide stunning views over the Danube and the city below.
 The hike is well paved and suitable for all ages and athletic abilities.

-Fore more Secret Seven posts, check out our recently published list of alternative attractions in Athens or cool things to do in Seville, Spain.
-And if you’re new to the blog don’t forget to join 40,000 travellers a month by subscribing for free travel guides via our fortnightly newsletter.
+Finally for more Secret Seven posts, check out our recently published list of alternative attractions in Athens or cool things to do in Seville, Spain.
+And if you’re new to the blog don’t forget to join 50,000 travellers a month by subscribing for free travel guides via our fortnightly newsletter.